Bórd na Móna: Land reclamation

 The company is responsible, under government action, for reclaiming spent bogland.
 These areas of land are usually cleared up, with trees or other suitable vegetation being introduced.
 Reclaimed bogland is then usually used as a wildlife preserve.
 With much of the bogs of Ireland depleted, peat-fired electricity stations all closed by 2020.
 Rhode Power Station near Edenderry, County Offaly, had its cooling towers demolished on 16 March 2004 as it was no longer viable, followed by Bellacorick in north County Mayo on 14 October 2007.
 The West Offaly Power Station in Shannonbridge was scheduled to be demolished in 2020 or 2021.
-However, the demolition has now been postponed to at least 2027.
+The demolition had been postponed to at least 2027, but now is planned for 2026.